Castlands Road

 Simple Works

-Set on a quiet residential street in Catford, southeast London, Castlands Road is a small, personal work of architecture.
-Designed and self-built by director Will Howard as a home for his young family, the project quietly transforms a former back garden into a calm and inviting three bedroom home.
+Set on a quiet residential street in Catford, Castlands Road is a small, personal work of architecture.
+Designed and self-built by Will Howard as a home for his young family, the project transforms the end of a back garden into a generous three-bedroom house, built with limited means and attention to how resources are used.